SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 ```

 ### Import and Explore the Generated Project
 The generated project is a Maven project so head over to your IDE and import the project so we can add our business logic.
 Once imported you should see something like the image below.
 ![projectsetup2](img/projectsetup2.webp)

 A few notes on the project:
 * The generated java classes are in the `org.taxi.nyc` package that we specified.
 * The `RideAveragePayload` POJO was generated from the schema defined in our AsyncAPI document and includes getters/setters/toString/etc.
-* `Application.java` contains a `taxiNycV1StatsDropoffAvgConsumer` method which is a `Consumer` that takes in a `RideAveragePayload` POJO.
+* `Application.java` contains a `taxinycOpsMonitoringUpdatedV1StatsDropoffAvgConsumer` method which is a `Consumer` that takes in a `RideAveragePayload` POJO.
 Note that since we didn't specify a `x-scs-function-name` this time the generator created the method name by looking at the channel name and operation (subscribe in this case).
 Also note the absense of `Flux` this time since we did not specify `reactive=true` when running the generator.
 * The `application.yml` file contains the Spring configuration which tells our app how to connect to Solace using the SCSt binder as well as which message channels to bind our methods to.
 * The `pom.xml` file contains the dependencies needed for the microservice.
 These include the `solace-cloud-starter-stream-solace` dependency which allows you to use the Solace SCSt.
 Binder.

-### Subscribe to our unique topic
+### Subscribe to your unique topic
-Open the _application.yml_ file and update the `spring.cloud.stream.bindings.taxiNycV1StatsDropoffAvgConsumer-in-0.destination` to match the destination we used in our _RideDropoffProcessor_ that used `<YOUR_UNIQUE_NAME>`
+Open the _application.yml_ file and update the `spring.cloud.stream.bindings.taxinycOpsMonitoringUpdatedV1StatsDropoffAvgConsumer-in-0.destination` to match the destination we used in our _RideDropoffProcessor_ that used `<YOUR_UNIQUE_NAME>`

 After updating the `spring.cloud.stream` portion of your _application.yml_ file should look something like this: